JacobPaxton/zillow-regression-project/readme.md

 7. Deliver my work in the form of a clean Jupyter Notebook

 # Hypotheses
-- There is a linear relationship between a home's value and the number of bedrooms it has.
+1. There is a linear relationship between a home's value and the number of bedrooms it has.
-    * We accept this hypothesis with 95% confidence.
+    * Hypothesis is true with 95% confidence.
-- The value of a home with two bedrooms is not statistically different from a home with two bathrooms.
+2. The value of a home with two bedrooms is not statistically different from a home with two bathrooms.
+    * Hypothesis did not pass the 95% confidence threshold.
+3. The value of homes in Orange County is higher than the value of homes in all three counties combined
-    * We reject this hypothesis with 95% confidence.
+    * Before removing outliers, this hypothesis is true with 95% confidence.
+    * After removing outliers, this hypothesis did not pass the 95% confidence threshold.
+4. The values of Age before the interquartile rule is applied is statistically significantly different from the values of Age after the interquartile rule.
+    * Hypothesis did not pass the 95% confidence threshold.

 # Plan
 1. Acquire the correct data subset from the 'zillow' dataset